-- We will contact you for a pre-enrolment interview, including a language, literacy and numeracy assessment. - First Peoples State Relations and La Trobe University will meet to prioritise applicants based on their association with an Registered Aboriginal Party (RAP) and or RAP applicant groups.
-Applications from other Indigenous people involved in cultural heritage management and administration will also be considered. - La Trobe University will send successful applicants an invitation to enrol and to apply for Skills Recognition (Recognition of Prior Learning (RPL) and/or Credit see section 6 below). - Return the enrolment documents and Skills Recognition documents (if applicable) by the due date.
-Please note that due to high demand for places if you do not provide requested documents to La Trobe University by the due date, your offer might be withdrawn and offered to another applicant. - After you complete your enrolment you will be sent a letter of confirmation, a training plan and details of the first training session.
-You will be issued with a La Trobe University student card, student number and IT account once we have received all your enrolment documents.
+- La Trobe University will contact you for a pre-training/enrolment interview, which also includes a language, literacy and numeracy (LLN) assessment. - First Peoples State Relations and La Trobe University will meet to prioritise applicants based on their association with a Registered Aboriginal Party (RAP) and or RAP applicant group(s).
+Applications from other Aboriginal and Torres Strait Islander people over 18 years of age involved in cultural heritage management and administration will also be considered. - La Trobe University will send successful applicants an invitation to enrol and to apply for Skills Recognition (Recognition of Prior Learning (RPL) and/or Credit see section 6 below). - Complete the enrolment documents and skills recognition documents (if applicable) by the due date.
+Please note that due to high demand for places if you do not provide requested documents to La Trobe University by the due date, your offer might be withdrawn and offered to another applicant. - Successively enrolled students will be issued with a conformation of enrolment letter, La Trobe University student number and IT account, training delivery plan with teaching locations and week 1 teaching block information.

 Note: It is not possible to defer your place to a future year.
-If you are not offered a place for 2024, you may choose to be put on a waiting list for unexpected vacancies up to the end of Week 1, 2024 OR for the 2025 course intake.
+If you are not offered a place for 2025, you may choose to be put on a waiting list for unexpected vacancies up to the end of Week 2 teaching block in 2025 OR for course intake in 2026.